Connect with others who understand.

 • Want to keep as much breast tissue as they can

-• Do not want to undergo extensive surgeries for a mastectomy and breast reconstruction
+• Don’t want to undergo extensive surgeries for a mastectomy and breast reconstruction

 • Are eligible to receive radiation treatment

-Those who do not make ideal candidates for a lumpectomy include people who previously had radiation therapy on the same breast or to the breast or chest for another diagnosis, as well as those who are pregnant and should avoid radiation therapy.
-In addition, lumpectomy might not be option for those who have:
+You might not be an ideal candidate for a lumpectomy if you previously had radiation therapy on the same breast, if you’ve previously had radiation therapy on the breast or chest for another diagnosis, or if you’re pregnant.
+In addition, lumpectomy might not be an option for those who have:

 • Inflammatory breast cancer, which requires a mastectomy

-• A large tumor within a small breast
+• A large tumor in a small breast

 • Cancer that has spread throughout the breast

-• Connective tissue disease, such as lupus or scleroderma
+• A connective tissue disease like lupus or scleroderma

-Lumpectomies are typically recommended for people with early-stage cancer that has not spread throughout the breast.
-Of those who qualify for the surgery, around half opt instead for a mastectomy for more peace of mind.
-However, according to Breastcancer.org, some studies show that for younger women, lumpectomies improve quality of life and sexual well-being compared with mastectomies.
+Lumpectomies are typically recommended for people with early-stage cancer that hasn’t spread throughout the breast.
+Some people who qualify for lumpectomy opt for a mastectomy instead for more peace of mind.
+However, according to Breastcancer.org, some studies show that lumpectomies improve quality of life and sexual well-being for young women compared with mastectomies.

 Timing of Lumpectomy

 Treatments vary depending on the stage of breast cancer you have.
 Surgery is recommended as the main treatment for stage 1 breast cancer.
 Lumpectomies are often performed along with a sentinel lymph node biopsy (SLNB) to check if the cancer has spread.
-For people who are 65 years or older, a lumpectomy without radiation therapy can be done if:
+People who get a lumpectomy when they are 65 years or older may have the option of skipping radiation therapy if:

 If you have stage 3 breast cancer, your oncologist will likely recommend neoadjuvant therapy first with chemotherapy to shrink the tumor.
 If the tumor gets small enough, a lumpectomy can be performed.
-If not, a mastectomy is preferred.
+If not, a mastectomy is preferred, and you will receive radiation therapy in both the chest wall and the armpit.

 Lumpectomy Procedure

 Depending on your specific case of breast cancer, a lumpectomy may be either an outpatient or inpatient procedure.
-Outpatient procedures allow you to leave the hospital that same day, whereas inpatient procedures require a hospital stay of a few days.
+Outpatient procedures allow you to leave the hospital that same day, while inpatient procedures require a few days in the hospital.
 Most lumpectomies are outpatient and take roughly 60 to 90 minutes to complete.
+If you get lymph node removal with your lumpectomy, expect the surgery to take longer.

 Before Surgery